FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 ### Data domain of a field

-Every field must have data domain of either a `<datatype>` name or more specifically, a collection of valid values specified by a `<codeSet>` reference.
+Every field must have a data domain of either a `<datatype>` name or more specifically, a collection of valid values specified by a `<codeSet>` reference.
 In either case, the domain of a field is specified in its type attribute.
 The attribute type refers to either a `<datatype>`